-Diabetes UK requires an annual and final report on the progress of your grant.
-These are linked to the financial cycle of the grant and should be submitted via ouronline grants management system.
+We require an annual and final report on the progress of your grant.
+These are linked to the financial cycle of the grant and should be submitted via our online grants management system.

-One year into the grant, depending on the length of your grant, you will be required to submit an Annual report with the original signature of the grant holder, within two weeks of the anniversary of your award.
+One year into the grant, depending on the length of your grant, you will be required to submit an annual report within two weeks of the anniversary of your award.
 Failure to do so will result in suspension of further payments.

-If your grant is running for 12 months or less, or you are in the final year of your grant, we require a signed Final report with a financial summary, within six weeks of the end of the grant.
-The final quarterly payment is automatically withheld until receipt of the final report.
+If your grant is running for 12 months or less, or you are in the final year of your grant, we require a signed final report with a financial summary, within six weeks of the end of the grant.
+The final report must be submitted via the online grants management system and a wet-in signed copy sent by post.
+The final quarterly payment is automatically withheld until receipt and approval of the final report.